 Professionally trained and licensed clinicians offer free, confidential service to all Berklee students.
 Counselors provide short-term counseling or a referral to a community practitioner, giving you an opportunity to receive help with depression and anxiety, stress management, relationship and family concerns, sexual assault or harassment, substance abuse, wellness, crisis intervention, and any other concern impacting your mental health.

-Currently enrolled students can set up an intake appointment with a personal counselor by calling or stopping by the Counseling and Advising Center greeting counter and speaking with the receptionist.
-At the intake appointment, the personal counselor will assess needs and discuss all treatment options.
-Depending on need and availability, the student will be referred for either individual counseling of up to 12 sessions through counseling services or longer-term counseling with a licensed therapist in the community.
+Currently enrolled students can set up an initial appointment with a personal counselor by calling or stopping by the Counseling and Advising Center greeting counter and speaking with the receptionist.
+At the initial appointment, the counselor will assess needs and discuss all treatment options.
+Depending on the presenting concerns, students can receive referrals for treatment in the community or be seen internally for short-term treatment.

 Consultation service is available to Berklee students, faculty, staff, and family members who are concerned about a Berklee student's mental health.
-Please call the receptionist at 617-747-2310, or stop by Personal Counseling to leave a message with the on-call counselor.
+Please call the receptionist at 617-747-2310 or stop by the Counseling and Advising Center to leave a message with the on-call counselor.
 Let the receptionist know how urgent your situation is, and the on-call counselor will respond promptly.

 Get in Touch

-Berklee College of Music students can access the Personal Counseling at 939 Boylston Street (accessed from 921 Boylston Street, third floor).
-Contact firstname.lastname@example.org or 617-747-2310 for more information.
+Students can access the Counseling and Advising Center at 939 Boylston Street (accessed from 921 Boylston Street, third floor).
+Contact 617-747-2310 for more information.